anuskamitra/zomato_backend_alma/README.md

 offset: Number of records to skip before starting to return records (default: 0).

 ### Validation:
-limit and offset must be positive integers.
+limit and offset must be positive integers.<br>
 Invalid values are replaced with default values.

 ### Responses: